Overding/Beena/README.md

 <img title="a title" alt="Alt text" width="100" height="100" style="display: block; margin: 0 0 15px 0" src="./logo.svg">

-Local, fast visual regression testing for your frontend projects.
+Local, fast visual regression testing for your frontend projects with automatic auto-retries.
 Compare the components of your Storybook in a baseline branch to a feature branch, generate a single HTML report, and run identically on your machine or in CI.

 ## Why Beena

 - Local and CI‑parity: no cloud dependency, no data upload
 - Cost‑efficient: no SaaS fees or per‑screenshot charges
 - Fast and accurate: parallelized runs and accurate diffs
+- Auto retries: If the component does not load properly, Beena will retry to load it again for two other times automatically to prevent flaky tests.
 - Cross‑platform: macOS, Linux, Windows;
 - Supported Component Explorers: Storybook v6+